- Explain the process and goal of market research

 Step 2: Develop a Research Plan

 Once you have a problem definition, research objectives, and a preliminary set of research questions, the next step is to develop a research plan.
 Essential to this plan is identifying precisely what information you need to answer your questions and achieve your objectives.
 Do you need to understand customer opinions about something?
 Are you looking for a clearer picture of customer needs and related behaviors?
 Do you need sales, spending, or revenue data?
 Do you need information about competitors’ products, or insight about what will make prospective customers notice you?
-When do need the information, and what’s the time frame for getting it?
+When do you need the information, and what’s the time frame for getting it?
 What budget and resources are available?

 Once you have clarified what kind of information you need and the timing and budget for your project, you can develop the research design.
 This details how you plan to collect and analyze the information you’re after.
 Some types of information are readily available through secondary research and secondary data sources.
 Secondary research analyzes information that has already been collected for another purpose by a third party, such as a government agency, an industry association, or another company.
-Other types of information need to from talking directly to customers about your research questions.
+Other types of information need to come from talking directly to customers about your research questions.
 This is known as primary research, which collects primary data captured expressly for your research inquiry.
 Marketing research projects may include secondary research, primary research, or both.

 Depending on your objectives and budget, sometimes a small-scale project will be enough to get the insight and direction you need.
 At other times, in order to reach the level of certainty or detail required, you may need larger-scale research involving participation from hundreds or even thousands of individual consumers.
 The research plan lays out the information your project will capture—both primary and secondary data—and describes what you will do with it to get the answers you need.
 (Note: You’ll learn more about data collection methods and when to use them later in this module.)